EffectOrientedProgramming/book/Chapters/05_Monads.md

 With `n = 'b'`, the first expression in the `for` comprehension is now successful.
 The value of `a` is successfully assigned, then passed into `op('b', a)` in the second expression.
 Now the second expression fails and the resulting value of `compose` becomes `Fail(ab)`.
-Once again this ends up in the error-handling code.
+Once again we end up in the error-handling code.

 ```scala mdoc
 show('c')